Live from the Southern Command in sunny South Florida.

 The shock is it's not the plagiarist.

-The plagiarist, sorry Horwitz have been suspended.
+The plagiarist, Sari Horwitz, have been suspended.

 She's not joining Biden's team.

-It's Shalid Murray.
+It's Shaleg Murray.

-Of course, don't question the objectivity of our drive by media.
+Of course, don't question the objectivity of our drive-by media.

 First of all, Jay Carney from Time magazine goes to work for Biden.